PhilipMugglestone/btp-cap-rag-ai-workshop/docs/hands-on/04-TryApp.md

 <img src="./images/04-chat2.png"/>

-7. Return to the chat app and re-enter the prompt.
+7. Return to the chat app, refresh the browser and re-enter the prompt.
 ```
 Please summarise in no more than 30 words who according to travel policy may travel in business class
 ```